adeelyj/planthaleem/content/pages/index.md

         tagline: Our birthspot!
         subtitle: Stylt coworking space
         text: |
-          We are here every weekday during 12-14 Uhr
+          We are looking for a suitable spot in Munich
         image:
           url: /images/03_munich.jpg
           altText: Placeholder Image